 Why Visit Locally Owned Orchards?

 Visiting the local apple orchards in South Dakota is excellent not only for the community but for our little ones as well.
-Apple orchards and farms alike are a fantastic learning experience, and they are fun as well.
-We are teaching our children that we don’t just get our food from grocery stores, but this is where it all begins.
+Apple orchards and farms alike are a fantastic learning experience.
+It teaches our children that we don’t just get our food from grocery stores, but this is where it all begins.
+Plus, it’s just plain old fun!

 What to do With Your Freshly Picked Apples

-So you visited the orchards and got the apples.
-Now the question is: What to make?
+So you’ve picked your own delicious apples.
+Now the question is, what to make?
 Of course, apples make a fantastic snack on their own, but you may not be able to eat a whole bushel yourself.

 Try out some of our top-rated recipes when looking for savory dishes.